wbolster/exceptional/doc/index.rst

 The :py:func:`exceptional.wrap` function can be used to catch an exception (or multiple exceptions), and raise a replacement exception in its place.
-This should be used with care, but can be useful to to (partially) hide exceptions from underlying libraries by converting them to application-specific exceptions.
+This should be used with care, but can be useful to (partially) hide exceptions from underlying libraries by converting them to application-specific exceptions.